 Maximising Your Knowledge Base: Essential Tips and Best Practices

-A good knowledge base software integrated with your business website is important for your daily workflow to run smoothly.
+A well-structured knowledge base is the basis of operational efficiency and customer experience success.
 The major reason for this is that when faced with a roadblock, employees can quickly refer to the knowledge base and immediately know the next steps to follow, thus enhancing efficiency at work.

 Without a good knowledge base, employees are left with no other option than to consult seniors or managers when they face a bottleneck.
-Thus, the turnaround time for a project increases by leaps and bounds, which is bound to hurt customer satisfaction in the long run.
+Thus, the turnaround time for a project increases by leaps and bounds, which is bound to hurt CX and business performance.

-Maintaining a good internal as well as external knowledge base is essential for increasing customer satisfaction towards your business.
-Read on to find comprehensive guidance on what a knowledge base is, what makes a knowledge base good, and finally, learn some useful tips and best practices to implement in your business.
+For Customer Experience leaders in D2C and consumer brands, optimizing both internal and external knowledge bases can transform support delivery, reduce ticket volume and enhance brand perception.
+Read on to find comprehensive guidance on what a knowledge base is, what makes a knowledge base good, and finally, learn some useful tips and knowledge base best practices to implement in your business.

 What is a Knowledge Base?

-A knowledge base is a centralised digital repository of materials meant to help users find answers to their queries as they navigate through the website.
-Maintaining a good knowledge base is important because 70% of customers expect brands to have a self-service section on their portal.
+A knowledge base is a centralized digital storehouse of information designed to help users find answers independently.
+Maintaining a good knowledge base is important because 70% of customers expect brands to provide a self-service option on their portal.
 An optimised knowledge base also helps users to

 That being said, knowledge bases need to be integrated with a customer messaging platform, and Atidiv has a good service to provide if you are looking for one.